Naturopathy, we hear about it, but often we don't really know what it is.

 At Demain, we have banned from our products (cosmetics and food supplements) all components likely to be harmful to health.

-Naturopathy intervenes in a global and individualized way on health.
-It provides lifestyle advice using natural techniques and offers cures adapted to each individual.
+Naturopathy therefore intervenes in a global and individualized way on health.
+It provides lifestyle advice using natural techniques and offers treatments adapted to each individual.